 - Help students with the use of classroom technology as needed (i.e. Google Classroom and D2L)

-Time commitment: Available at least once per week and commit to assisting through the first week of May 2023.
-Weekly sessions will be held from 3:00 – 5:00pm on weekdays.
+Time commitment: Available at least once per week and commit to assisting through May 2023.
+TRIN program weekly sessions will be held from 3:00 – 5:00pm on weekdays.
+CNA class will be held from 9:00am – 12:00pm on Monday, Wednesday, and Friday at KOM’s office.

 Qualifications: KOM is looking for college students or adults who are friendly, patient and want to help a first-generation college student navigate their courses and help with homework.
 Tutors must be flexible and comfortable in cross-cultural settings.
 Some experience tutoring, especially with English language learners, and a general knowledge of classroom technologies are beneficial.
 Experience using Google Classroom and/or D2L is preferred but not required.
 Interest in healthcare topics, linguistics, language studies, and/or translation and interpreting are a plus.

 How to apply/contact: Please complete KOM’s online Volunteer Application or contact Suzanne Olive to receive a paper application.
-Volunteers will attend a meeting to discuss their interest in being a teaching assistant volunteer and be subject to a background check.
+Volunteers will attend a meeting to discuss their interest in being a tutor and be subject to a background check.